-The test sponsor must guarantee that the test system will not lose data due to a permanent irrecoverable failure of any single durable medium containing TPCx-BB data, e.g. tables, results, or metadata.
+The test sponsor must guarantee that the test system will not lose data due to a permanent irrecoverable failure of any single durable medium.
+Queries are not permitted to fail and no data can be lost in the presence of a single durable medium failure.
+This requirement applies to all Durable Medium containing TPCx-BB data (e.g., Test Dataset input data, table data, EADS, Metadata (including